 What do you know about US politics?

-The political power in the United States is based on the Constitution of 1787, which establishes a federal republic with a presidential system.
+Political power in the United States is based on the Constitution of 1787, which established a federal republic with a presidential system.

 The federal government is divided into three branches: the executive, headed by the president; the legislative, composed of the Congress (Senate and House of Representatives); and the judicial, consisting of the Supreme Court and other courts.